These Vegan Bao Burgers with Peking Tempeh are loaded with gorgeous Asian flavours, packed with protein and just plain delicious.

 Let's move forward and upward.

-A bao burger is simply a burger with a bao bun..er…bun.
+A bao burger is simply a burger with a bao bun instead of a traditional burger bun.

 If you've been here before, you might recall the Goodness family loves yum cha so it seems only fitting to end Vegan Burger Month with a yum cha/burger hybrid.

 Bao buns, traditionally filled and enclosed, make a delicious and novel burger bun.
-While you can make the buns yourself, most Asian grocers stock plain bao buns with a handy split already in place ready for your favourite burger filling.
+While you can make the buns yourself - check out my vegan bao buns with BBQ mushroom for the recipe, most Asian grocers stock plain bao buns with a handy split already in place ready for your favourite burger filling.
 Bao buns are light and fluffy creating the perfect base for my Asian-inspired vegan bao burgers with peking tempeh.

 Cooking with tempeh is relatively new to me.
 My gorgeous and talented friend Gena from The Full Helping has inspired me to explore recipes with tempeh, an ingredient I always had an aversion to.
 To be honest, the stuff always looked funky to me.
 However, after trying some of Gena's inspired tempeh recipes, I am a devotee.
 Besides being loaded with protein, tempeh lends itself to so many awesome flavours making it perfect for these vegan bao burgers.
 Thanks, Gena.

 With sweet hoisin and maple, five spice and salty tamari, these vegan bao burgers with Peking tempeh are a celebration of contrasting flavours and textures.
 Soft pillowy bao buns provide the perfect balance to the robust Peking tempeh and fresh, crunchy herb salad.